voksireimagined/Ultrasec-VMP/README.md

 ## Simpler Version

-If you find the ultrasec-VMP CrackMe too challenging, consider checking out the [simpler version]([link-to-simple-crackme](https://github.com/voksireimagined/UltraSec-Crackme/tree/main)) for an easier version :) .
+If you find the ultrasec-VMP CrackMe too challenging, consider checking out the [simpler version](https://github.com/voksireimagined/UltraSec-Crackme/tree/main)

 ## How to Contribute